Thank you to our partners and participants!

 Beach 108th Street and Beach Channel Drive, Rockaway Park

-The Main Festival Area is located at Beach 108th Street and Beach Channel Drive at the Rockaway Ferry Landing, Rockaway, Queens.
-Visitors are welcome to visit the main area from 10 AM to 4 PM to obtain more information about the festival, participate in activities and learn more about Jamaica Bay from non-profit and governmental agencies.
+The Festival Welcome Tent is located at the Rockaway Ferry Landing at Beach 108th Street and Beach Channel Drive, Rockaway Park, Queens.
+In 2019, we will also welcome attendees at the Rockaway Beach Boardwalk at Beach 108th Street.
+Visitors are welcome to visit the welcome area from 10 AM to 4 PM to obtain more information about the festival, pick up a map, participate in activities and learn more about Jamaica Bay from non-profit and governmental agencies.

 The Jamaica Bay Festival is made possible through partnership with government agencies, non-profit organizations and businesses throughout Jamaica Bay in both Brooklyn and Queens.
 The Festival is also generously supported by the Waterfront Alliance, New York-New Jersey Harbor Estuary Program and the Hudson River Foundation.